ethanokamura/perfectline/src/content/linked-list/indexing.md

 3. **Time Complexity**: While both methods have a time complexity of O(n) for accessing an element at a specific index, using the index operator involves more overhead because it requires traversing the list sequentially from the beginning, while direct traversal using pointers can be more efficient.
 We cover time complexity in our [DSA course](https://codesantacruz.com/courses/cpp/dsa/complexity).

 ## Advantages
-This being said, I think the indexing is worth it because it allows us to traverse to a specific node without using nodes.
+This being said I think the indexing is worth it because it allows us to traverse to a specific node without using nodes.
 When working with other structures with a linked list in the background, we will want to access data at a specific point and will not have access to the node type.

 In practical scenarios, the difference in performance might not be significant for small lists or occasional access operations.
 It's essential to consider factors such as the size of the list, the frequency of access, and the overall performance requirements of your application when choosing between the two methods.